 - Assisted various clients with developing renewable energy and carbon credit projects.

-- Advised various clients of potential legal liability related to current or proposed business activities.
+- Regularly advise clients of potential legal liability related to current or proposed business activities.

 - Member – Atlanta Bar Association